 If you have an iron on hand then you can remove the water stain by ironing it out.
 This is a great way to remove iron stains.
 Try using a plain cotton cloth and laying it out on the wood over the water stain.

 Then, preheat the iron to a low temperature and place the iron on the cloth.
-You shouldn’t need to actually move the iron.
+You shouldn’t need to move the iron.
 The water stain should go away without movement.
-Check it every few seconds to see if it worked.
+Check it every few seconds to see if it is going well.

 Use A Hairdryer